GitFiend/cottontail-js/README.md

 # Cottontail 🐇

 DOM UI library inspired by React and 2D games.
-This is intended for those who want to make native quality UI apps but have chosen html/css as the rendering layer for whatever reason.
+This is intended for those who want to make highly interactive apps but have chosen html/css as the rendering layer for whatever reason.

 Features:
 - Predictable cross-component reactive state.
 No need for prop drilling or complicated context hacks.